elephantscale/HI-labs/hadoop-dev/mr-billing-itemized/README.txt

 (see ../getting-started.txt for detailed instructions)

-== STEP 6)
-Once the sample data is working, lets try this on more data.
+== STEP 6) Skip this step, if you have already generated data in billing/in  directory Once the sample data is working, lets try this on more data.

-See ../generating-data.txt  on how to generate more data and copy it into hdfs
+Generate more (random) sample data
+    $  python ../../data/scripts/gen-billing-data.py
+This would generate a bunch of *.log files

+Inspect a log file
+    $  head  2012-01-01.log

+Quiz : How many records have we generated?

+Now lets copy the newly generated log files into HDFS
+    $  hdfs  dfs -put   *.log    <your name>/billing/in/

+Verify the files are there
+    $  hdfs  dfs -ls <your name>/billing/in

 == STEP 7)